tamzidmd/voat-api-library-android/README.md

 I highly recommend checking out the objects in the "models" and "responses" folders to get an idea of what data gets returned.

+## Contributing

+After the Voat.co API is fully released, I will be using [Semantic Versioning 2.0.0](http://semver.org/) to push updates.